Joseph Jimenez

-Joseph Jimenez is the former CEO of the American Swiss pharmaceutical company Novartis.
+Joseph Jimenez is the former CEO of the Swiss pharmaceutical company Novartis.

 Education

 Jimenez earned a bachelor's degree from Stanford University in 1982, and an MBA from Berkeley's Haas School of Business in 1984.

 Career

 Early career

 Jimenez began his career at Clorox before joining ConAgra Foods.
 Prior to joining Novartis, he was head of H. J. Heinz Company's North American business from 2002 to 2006.
 He was also a non-executive director of AstraZeneca from 2002 to 2007, as well as an advisor for the Blackstone Group.

 Novartis

 Jimenez joined Novartis in 2007 as Division Head of Novartis Pharmaceutical and was named CEO in 2010 by his predecessor and Chairman Daniel Vasella.

 During his time at Novartis, Jimenez increasingly applied standard business metrics to pharma cash flow, purchasing and competitive bidding, confident that his experience in consumer goods would help to realize improvements in Novartis' operations.
 His cost-cutting moves, focused mostly on marketing and administration, came steadily, with more than a billion cut in 2010, and even more than that in 2011.